sadlerb/Sandbot/README.md

     $list - View all quotes in the database

     $del <quoteID> - Delete a qoute from the database

   Planned:

      A Command to create a poll

      A search for a word or sentense on google

+     ``add news api``
+     Allow search by category

+     very advanced decision making

+     to do lists